thermotools/thermopack/prototype/README.md

 Current status:
  * Pybind11 bindings must use `std::vector<T>` for list input from python, while the C++ wrapper uses arrays for input variables.
 Therefore, the lambdas must pass `var.data()` to the internal C++ method.
 This has been tested manually, but not automated yet.
+ * See above for status on the `compdatadb` and initializing from identifier strings

 Moving forward:

+ * TODO: Make (pun intended) an actual build system... these bash scripts are getting out of hand.
  * Implement Fortran-side initialisation from a struct that holds parameters.
+   * Partially complete -
+     * Wrapping of these constructors has not been tested.
+     * Having several constructors (C++ side polymorphic constructors) has not been attempted yet.
  * Implement internal computations that are not wrapped, to ensure that it is possible to make a minimal wrapper.
  * Implement an external generic method (e.g. numerical solver) that accepts a function pointer of some sort, that can be used on a type bound procedure.
    * For example: A method that takes `eos.pressure` as input, and solves `p(T, V, n) = p0` for e.g. `T`.
    * This method does not need to be wrapped.

 To play around:
- * `main.cpp`, `main.f90`, and `pytest.py` contain working examples of initialising various models and running dummy-computations in each layer.
+ * `cpp_test/main.cpp`, `fortran_test/main.f90`, and `pytest.py` contain working examples of initialising various models and running dummy-computations in each layer.
+   * Note: The build system for `cpp_test/main.cpp` (which has been part of) `build.sh` is likely currently broken.

 # Interfacing